 2018 will have its challenges, I am sure.
 If I can deal with my health, finish the novel I worked on the majority of this year where I set personal records for myself during NaNoWriMo, and go back to writing dark urban fantasy, I think it will help me a lot.

 I’ve never set out to inspire others by being myself, but if I have inadvertently inspired you through something I’ve written or said, then it’s the icing on the cake.
 I thank you for the comments you’ve left me throughout this year, and the e-mails you’ve sent my way.
 I thank you for acknowledging me, and I tip my hat to those who’ve remained on this journey with me.

 There’s so much more to come.
 Of this, I have no doubts.

-copyright © 2015 by Lisa Marino & Blackbird Serenity LLC.
+copyright © 2017 Lisa Marino & Blackbird Serenity, LLC.
 ALL RIGHTS RESERVED.